Digestive problems are fairly common with chinchillas.

 Can Chinchillas Eat Green Apples?

 I’d stick to regular apples if you are going to offer your chinchilla any apples in the first place.
+Plain and simple.

 Can Chinchillas Eat Apple Wood Branches?

+Yes, chinchillas can eat apple wood branches.
 If you are preparing your own apple wood branches, be sure you clean them and ensure no other chemicals are present.

-Applewood sticks are also popular options for chew sticks you can order for your chinchilla on popular marketplaces such as Amazon.
+Applewood sticks are also popular options for chew sticks that you can order for your chinchilla on popular marketplaces such as Amazon.

-You can also read my full guide about which woods are safe for your chinchilla to eat here.
+You can read my full guide about which woods are safe for your chinchilla to eat here.

-Understanding Safe Fruits for Chinchillas
+Understanding Safe Fruits For Chinchillas

 Overall, apples are one of many fruits a chinchilla owner may consider offering their chinchilla as a treat.